 - Sense: Touch

 - Emotions: Love, concern, connection, energy, generosity, and authenticity.

 The Vishuddhi Chakra is the starting point of Udana Prana.
 It is a function of this Prana to purify the body of toxic substances while breathing.
 The name of the Chakra is derived from this particular function.
-Purification not only occurs on the physical level, but also on the level of the psyche and mind.
+Purification occurs not only on the physical level but also on the level of the psyche and mind.

 - English Name: Throat Chakra